Find the pulse of Denver’s vibrant creative community year-round on the first Friday of each month in The Mile High City’s neighborhood art districts.

 ART DISTRICT ON SANTA FE

-Within this thriving creative community, enjoy more than 60 participating galleries, artist studios and restaurants on the First Friday Art Walk (6 to 9 p.m.) every first Friday of the month.
-Free, guided shuttle coaches pick you up at the light rail station at 10th Avenue and Osage Street and ferry you around the Art District between 5:30 and 9:30 p.m.
+Within this thriving creative community, enjoy the First Friday Art Walks (6 to 9 p.m.) every first Friday of the month.
+Free, guided shuttle coaches pick you up at the light rail station at 10th Avenue and Osage Street and ferry you around the Art District between 5:30 and 9:30 pm.

 GOOD TO KNOW: Every third Friday, the Art District offers Collector Preview Events, a more intimate version of First Friday with an opportunity for patrons to see the art and meet the artists and owners without the large First Friday crowds

 Golden Triangle Museum District is a culturally stimulating

 neighborhood that is home to eight of Denver's museums, in addition to